PadmanabhanSaravanan/AmazonWebService/README.md

 * Begin and end with a letter or number.

 After you create the bucket, you cannot change its name.
-For more information about naming buckets, see [Bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).

-**5.** For Region, choose the AWS Region where you want the bucket to reside.
+**Step5.** For Region, choose the AWS Region where you want the bucket to reside.

 To minimize latency and costs and address regulatory requirements, choose a Region close to you.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region.
-For a list of Amazon S3 AWS Regions, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the Amazon Web Services General Reference.

 ![image s3](image/s31.PNG)

-**6.** Under Object Ownership, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose one of the following settings:
+**Step6.** Under Object Ownership, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose one of the following settings:

 ACLs disabled

 * Bucket owner enforced (default) – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket.
 ACLs no longer affect access permissions to data in the S3 bucket.
 The bucket uses policies exclusively to define access control.

 By default, ACLs are disabled.
 A majority of modern use cases in Amazon S3 no longer require the use of ACLs.
 We recommend that you keep ACLs disabled, except in unusual circumstances where you must control access for each object individually.
-For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html).

 ACLs enabled

 * Bucket owner preferred – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the bucket-owner-full-control canned ACL.

-* If you apply the Bucket owner preferred setting, to require all Amazon S3 uploads to include the bucket-owner-full-control canned ACL, you can [add a bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ensure-object-ownership.html#ensure-object-ownership-bucket-policy) that allows only object uploads that use this ACL.
+* If you apply the Bucket owner preferred setting, to require all Amazon S3 uploads to include the bucket-owner-full-control canned ACL, you can add a bucket policy that allows only object uploads that use this ACL.

 * Object writer – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs.